-Clothing is an example of an object worn on or around the body and refers to 3-D objects that enclose and envelop the body in some way.
-They may be:
+Clothing is an example of an object worn on or around the body and refers to 3-dimensional objects that enclose and envelop the body in some way.
+They may be

-Other examples of objects include accessories, shoes, or other objects worn on the body such as braces attached to the teeth.
+Other examples of dress objects include accessories, shoes, and other objects worn on the body, such as braces attached to the teeth.

 Modifications are also a part of dress.
-These could include additions or reductions to the actual body such as losing weight or hair extensions.
-It also involves changing hair color, clipping nails, tanning, and the process of wearing braces to straighten teeth or reduce gaps between teeth.
+These might include additions or reductions to the actual body, such as losing weight or hair extensions.
+Modifications also involve changing hair color, clipping nails, tanning, and straightening of teeth by wearing braces.
 Wearing perfume, showering, and having hair implants completed are also examples of modifications.
-Teeth whitening processes also fall under the category of dress as they modify the color of tooth enamel.
+Teeth whitening processes also fall under the category of dress, as they modify the color of tooth enamel.